tartley/tartley.github.io/README.md

 ## Political

-I am living in the foriegn land.
+I am living in a foriegn land.
 Educate myself on political history.
-Use that as an excuse to broadcast political thoughts to educate ingrates on facebook.
+Use that as an excuse to broadcast political thoughts to ingrates on facebook.
 Examples:

 * History of democracy.
 First democratic nations - how did they each qualify it?

 * History of republicans vs democrats.
 Perhaps broken down, ie:

 * Fiscal conservatism.
 Is it real?

 * How were modern rights won?
 Introduced by republicans or democrats?
 Were there protests?
 Property damage?
 Riots?
 To what extent is it true that the left has won these valuable rights?
   * Weekends / 40 hour work week
   * Minimum wage
   * Abolition of slavery